Multi-role maritime patrol aircraft

 Sensors and countermeasures

-A 360° active electronically scanned array (AESA) multi-mode maritime radar located under the fuselage is intended for detection and tracking of small targets in high sea state conditions, ground-mapping imaging, as well as for auto tracking of multiple threats.
+A 360° active electronically scanned array (AESA) multi-mode maritime radar located under the fuselage is intended for detection and tracking of small targets in high sea state conditions, ground-mapping imaging, and auto-tracking of multiple threats.
 Communication is provided by tactical data links and satellite communications (SATCOM).

-The electronic support measures (ESM) and self-protection systems aboard the MPA provide protection from radiated electromagnetic signals and the multiple warning receivers offer all-round protection.
+The electronic support measures (ESM) and self-protection systems aboard the MPA provide protection from radiated electromagnetic signals while the multiple warning receivers offer all-around protection.

 Maritime patrol aircraft weaponry